YTFirestormHD/PythonChess/README.md

 ## Made by Franz B., Jonas G. and Moritz G.

 The idea was to create an easy and not too complex chess game for two players.
-The current goal is:
+The current goal is
-  - Working pieces (Moving, Capturing)
+  - [x] Working Pieces (Moving Capturing)
-  - Ending the game
+  - [ ] Ending the game
-  - (If possible: detect check/checkmate and prevent illegal moves)
+  - [ ] Detect check/checkmate and prevent illegal moves
-  - Integrate Stockfish AI, with different difficulty settings
+  - [ ] Integrate Stockfish AI, with different difficulty settings

 ## Code overview